jefftranter/68000/toolchain/README.md

 make gcc-install
 ```

-By default only C support is enabled in this install recipe, but you can override this setting by altering the
+By default only C support (a 'front end' in GCC terms) is enabled in this install recipe, but you can override this
-GCC_LANGUAGES environment:
+setting by using the GCC_LANGUAGES variable:
 ```shell script
 GCC_LANGUAGES=c,c++ make gcc-install
 ```